sakshine108/valaya/README.md

 nimbus signup
 ```

-This command will ask you for an email, password, and encryption key filepath (e.g. /home/nimbus/key.txt), and create you an account.
+This command will ask you for an email, password, and encryption key filepath (e.g., /home/nimbus/key.txt), and create you an account.
 It will save your account details and encryption key filepath to the `config.yaml` file located in the package directory.
 It will create an encryption key file with the filepath you specified.
 If an existing encryption key file already exists with the same filepath, it will not be overwritten. **Make sure to backup your encryption key!**

 Sign in to Nimbus:
 ```